M. Scott Peck: Evil

-Peck discusses evil in his 3-volume book People of the Lie, and also in a chapter of The Road Less Traveled.
+Peck discusses evil in his three-volume book People of the Lie, as well as in a chapter of The Road Less Traveled.
 Peck characterizes evil as a malignant type of self-righteousness in which there is an active rather than passive refusal to tolerate imperfection (sin) and its consequent guilt.
 This syndrome results in a projection of evil onto selected specific innocent victims (often children), which is the paradoxical mechanism by which the People of the Lie commit their evil.
 Peck argues that these people are the most difficult of all to deal with, and extremely hard to identify.
 He describes in some detail several individual cases involving his patients.
 In one case which Peck considers as the most typical because of its subtlety, he describes Roger, a depressed teenage son of respected, well-off parents.
 In a series of parental decisions justified by often subtle distortions of the truth, they exhibit a consistent disregard for their son's feelings, and a consistent willingness to destroy his growth.
 With false rationality and normality, they aggressively refuse to consider that they are in any way responsible for his resultant depression, eventually suggesting his condition must be incurable and genetic.

 Peck makes a distinction between those who are on their way to becoming evil and those who have already crossed the line and are irretrievably evil.
 In the first instance, he describes George.
 Peck says, "Basically, George, you're a kind of a coward.
 Whenever the going gets a little bit rough, you sell out."
 Of note, this is the kind of evil that inspired the film Session 9.
 When asked where evil lives, Simon concludes, "I live in the weak and the wounded."
 On the other hand, those who have crossed the line and are irretrievably evil are described as having malignant narcissism.

-Some of his conclusions about the psychiatric condition that he designates as "evil" are derived from his close study of one patient he names Charlene.
+Some of Peck's conclusions about the psychiatric condition that he designates as "evil" are derived from his close study of one patient he names Charlene.
 Although Charlene is not dangerous, she is ultimately unable to have empathy for others in any way.
 According to Peck, people like her see others as playthings or tools to be manipulated for their own uses or entertainment.
 Peck states that these people are rarely seen by psychiatrists, and have never been treated successfully.

 Evil is described by Peck as "militant ignorance".
 The original Judeo-Christian concept of "sin" is as a process that leads us to "miss the mark" and fall short of perfection.
-Peck argues that while most people are conscious of this, at least on some level, those that are evil actively and militantly refuse this consciousness.
+Peck argues that while most people are conscious of this, at least on some level, those who are evil actively and militantly refuse this consciousness.
 Peck considers those he calls evil to be attempting to escape and hide from their own conscience (through self-deception), and views this as being quite distinct from the apparent absence of conscience evident in sociopathy.

 According to Peck, an evil person: